UoB-COMSM0166/2025-group-21/README.md

 #### Random and Unpredictable Terrain

 To incorporate randomness, we combined multiple sine curves with varying amplitudes, frequencies, and phases.
-This summation created terrain with natural variation and unpredictability (see Figure 12).
+This summation created terrain with natural variation and unpredictability (Figure 12).
 To ensure unique terrain for every session, we randomised the sine parameters using `Math.random()`.

 <div align="center">
     <img src="report/implementation_figures/sine_wave_figure.gif" width="700" alt="Sine curve diagram">